manank20/manank20.github.io/content/_index.md

 +++

 ## About me

-I'm Manank, currently working as a Software Engineer at [Arista Networks](https://www.arista.com/en/).
-I love working with code that gets down to the basics.
-I mostly use C, Rust and bash for my day-to-day stuff.
-And I'm into Linux, especially messing around with the kernel.
-Areas of interest include Operating Systems, Filesystems, Distributed Systems, Assembly, Digital Forensics, Reverse engineering etc.
-Outside work and coding, I enjoy riding motorcycles.
-I own a Himalayan 450(Built for all roads, Built for no roads😉), and hitting the road for weekend breakfast rides or trails on it is my favorite way to unwind.
-When I'm not doing that or working, I like reading books, and Photography, I have DJI Action 2 and Nikon D5300, a kit lens and 70-300 zoom lens.
-I like snapping pictures of landscapes or just quick moments that catch my eye.
+I'm Manank, a Software Engineer at [Arista Networks](https://www.arista.com/en/) in Pune, originally from Ahmedabad.
+My interests lie at the intersection of systems programming, compiler technology, and operating systems.
+I enjoy working close to the hardware—primarily using C/C++, Rust —and often dive into assembly, kernel internals, and performance optimization.
+I actively follow Linux kernel developments and have a strong interest in the history and evolution of computing, from Unix and C to modern systems.
+Recently, I’ve been particularly drawn to Rust, comparing it with C in areas such as runtime efficiency, memory footprint, and developer productivity.

+When I’m not exploring systems and code, I like motorcycling—I ride a Royal Enfield Himalayan 450, perfect for both roads and trails.
+Weekend rides are my favorite way to reset.
+I also enjoy photography with my Nikon D5300 and DJI Action 2, especially landscapes and spontaneous moments, and I often spend downtime reading books.